HIPAA Services

 8. How do I reduce re-identification risk after scoring?

-Once you review the risk report, you can generalize, blur, or mask one or more quasi-identifiers using FieldShield.
-The data can then be re-scored to confirm reduced re-ID probability.
+Once you review the risk report, you can generalize (bin / bucket values), blur, or mask one or more quasi-identifiers using FieldShield (or IRI DarkShield).
+That newly anonymized data can then be re-scored to confirm the reduced likelihood of reidentifiability.

 9. Can I reuse the same scoring model after modifying the data?